 CIMERLI (ranibizumab-eqrn) by Novartis is vascular endothelial growth factor inhibitors [moa].
 Approved for vascular endothelial growth factor inhibitor [epc].
 First approved in 2022.

-CIMERLI (ranibizumab-eqrn) is a biosimilar monoclonal antibody that inhibits vascular endothelial growth factor (VEGF), approved in August 2022 for 13 retinal and ocular conditions including diabetic macular edema, age-related macular degeneration, and retinal vein occlusions.
-It works by binding VEGF to prevent abnormal blood vessel growth and reduce macular edema in the eye.
-The biosimilar offers a lower-cost alternative to the reference ranibizumab product in a competitive ophthalmology market.
+CIMERLI (ranibizumab-eqrn) is a biosimilar monoclonal antibody that inhibits vascular endothelial growth factor (VEGF), approved by the FDA in August 2022.
+It is indicated for retinal and ocular conditions where VEGF-driven neovascularization drives vision loss.
+The drug works by binding and neutralizing VEGF, preventing abnormal blood vessel growth in the eye.

-Early-stage biosimilar in peak commercial phase with modest Part D claims, suggesting nascent market penetration and a growing but resource-constrained commercial footprint.
+Early-stage biosimilar in peak adoption phase with modest Part D claims, indicating growing market penetration against established reference products; commercial team likely focused on payer education and provider conversion.

 Vascular Endothelial Growth Factor Inhibitors